nairaland/ludocontest/stage0/decisions.md

 Entry 05 rejected because his board doesn't look like a Ludo board.
 Entry 06 rejected because his board doesn't look like a Ludo board.
 Entry 07 passed this stage.
-Entry 08 narrowly passed this stage.
+Entry 08 narrowly rejected due to board glitches.
 Entry 09 rejected because his board doesn't look like a Ludo board.
 Entry 10 narrowly passed this stage.
 Entry 11 was narrowly rejected for visual glitches in the board display.